How to sideload and install apps on Android as APKs or App Bundles

-These APKs and app bundles are shared by the developers and community members on XDA forums, uploaded on third-party resources like APK Mirror, APKPure, or on stores like F-Droid and Amazon.
+These APKs and app bundles are shared by the developers and community members on XDA forums, and uploaded on third-party resources like APK Mirror, APKPure, or on stores like F-Droid and Amazon.
 Once you’ve obtained the APK file or an app bundle for the app you need to install, we can move forward to the actual sideloading bit.

 Transferring the APK or App Bundle to your phone